pumbaa666/KaamelottBot/README.md

 The file names and the full quotes are listed in [a JSON file](https://github.com/2ec0b4/kaamelott-soundboard/blob/master/sounds/sounds.json) (again, copy on [my github](https://github.com/pumbaa666/KaamelottBot/tree/master/sounds/sounds.json))

-It take a random quote from the result, cache the audio locally and play the sound in the Discord audio-channel you're connected too.
+It take a random quote from the result, cache the audio locally and play the sound in the Discord voice-channel you're connected too.

-The cached files are stored under `KaamelottBot/sounds/cache`
+The cached files are stored under `KaamelottBot/sounds/`

-You need write privileges on this folder (at least `755`) `chmod -R 755 KaamelottBot/sounds/cache`.
+You need write privileges on this folder (at least `755`) `chmod -R 755 KaamelottBot/sounds/`.

 Hosting your own Server
 ---